DarthParametric/WOTR_Formation_Fixer/README.md

 - The Auto formation does not handle large parties very well.
 I have tried to adjust its behaviour, with limited success.

 # Thanks & Acknowledgements
 - microsoftenator2022 - Helped out with creating the first transpiler (which I subsequently rewrote, so all terrible code is my fault) and corrected some of my terrible syntax goofs.
+He also pointed out where the game was capping the max formation array size, leading to crashes.
 - ADDB - Provided the PostFix patch for scaling the usable area of the formation grid back up to the correct size after other UI scaling.
 - Everyone in the `#mod-dev-technical` channel of the Owlcat Discord server for various modding-related discussions and suggestions, help troubleshooting issues, and answering general questions.